lanl/hippynn/docs/source/user_guide/index.rst

 User Guide
 ==========

-Here we explain in how the library works.
+Here we explain how the library works.

 .. toctree::
     :maxdepth: 2